Learn - Publishing Lists and Recipes

 Publishing Lists and Recipes

-Publishing turns one of your shopping lists or recipes into a public link anyone can open.
+Publishing turns one of your shopping lists or recipes into a link anyone with an account can open.
 The link shows the items (for a recipe, the ingredients and steps), and whoever opens it can add a copy to one of their own budgets, where it prices itself from their receipts.
 Your own prices and the stores you shop never travel with it.

 This page covers publishing a list or recipe, what a viewer sees, the optional rough total you can disclose, managing and unpublishing what you have shared, and what happens when someone opens your link and imports it.
 Publishing a list or recipe is free.
 It is a different feature from Publishing a Budget, which shares a whole budget as a read-only teaching example and requires Premium.
-Specialized terms (item, category, budget) are defined in Concepts; the lists and recipes themselves are covered on Shopping Lists and Recipes.
+The lists and recipes themselves are covered on Shopping Lists and Recipes.

 Why publishing keeps your prices out of it.
 The estimate you see on a list or recipe is built from your own receipts, which is personal.
 So a published copy carries the items only, never the prices or the stores.
 The person who opens it gets their own estimate from their own receipts, which is more useful to them anyway.